lucasrumney94/throw/README.md

 | Deactivate Gravity | Grip Up      |

 ## Scene 3: Paintball
-In this scene, you can paint the furniture by throwing paintballs.
+In this scene, you can paint the environment by throwing paintballs.

 | Action             | Control      |
 |--------------------|--------------|